-Much qualitative research is concerned with empathizing with the customer and establishing the meanings he or she attaches to products, brands and other marketing objects.
-Another focus is motivation.
-For example, why does one product meet customer needs over another – and what are these needs that are being met?
+Qualitative research is often concerned with empathizing with the customer and establishing the meanings he or she attaches to products, brands and other marketing objects.
+Another focus is motivation: For example, why does one product meet customer needs over another – and what are these needs that are being met?

-Qualitative research is conducted amongst a smaller sample compared to quantitative research.
+Qualitative research is conducted amongst smaller samples compared to quantitative research.
 In the case of attitudes to brands, for example, qualitative research may determine a specific view held about the brand, whereas quantitative research would tell us what proportion holds that view.